redhoodie/zsh/README.md

 $ `ln -s ~/.zsh/zshrc ~/.zshrc`

+## If you are just after an individual file

-Source these files in your .zshrc
+Source the files in your .zshrc

 ```zsh
 source ~/.zsh/execute_annotate_call.sh